 AKAHI LEADERSHIP PROGRAM

-This two-week summer program created in conjunction with St. Andrew's Schools is designed to foster authentic, adaptive leadership and activate our future makers to realize their preferred future where a peaceful human society is positively integrated into the natural world.
+This two-week summer program created to foster authentic, adaptive leadership and activate our future makers to realize their preferred future where a peaceful human society is positively integrated into the natural world.

 Our vision is to create the ‘model for our future’, a future where humans are back in touch with nature and live in a mutually beneficial way.
 A sanctuary for those who want to escape the modern societal pressures and reestablish confidence that our world can run on different values; love and respect for one another, a deep connection with the natural world, gratitude for this beautiful world we are in, and the spirit of collaboration.
 Huehue is a place that can realize this ‘new’ way of living on this planet.
 A beating heart of a community, paving the way to a preferred future for the generations to come.